How Hard is it to Become a Real Estate Agent?

 What are the questions like on the real estate exam?

-The California real estate exam are tricky, and the questions are designed to trip you up.
-Between 2023 and 2024, around 50-60% of the people who took the exam in California passed.
+The real estate exam is tricky, and the questions are designed to trip you up.
+Between 2023 and 2024, around 50-60% of the people who take the exam passed.

-There are several reasons why the California real estate exam is so difficult:
+There are several reasons why the exam is so difficult:

 - The questions themselves can be tricky or misleading